-Materials (per group) A Media plates (3) 1 ml plastic syringe (2) 0.22 μm syringe filter (2) Fresh P. acnes culture 0.5% A Media Top Agar phage buffer Sterile microcentrifuge tubes P1000 and P100 micropipettors
+Materials (per group)

+A Media plates (3)

+1 ml plastic syringe (2)

+0.22 μm syringe filter (2)

+Fresh P. acnes culture

+0.5% A Media Top Agar (3)

+phage buffer

+Sterile microcentrifuge tubes

+P1000 and P100 micropipettors

 - 1. Wash your hands thoroughly with antibacterial soap and warm water, and put on a fresh pair of laboratory gloves. - 2.
-Label three A Media plates with your name and the date.
-Label them '+ Enrichment', '+ RCM', and 'Negative Control'. - 3.
 Obtain a fresh sterile microcentrifuge tube, and label with your group name and EC (for enrichment culture).
-Using your P1000, aseptically remove 1 ml from your enrichment culture and transfer into the microcentrifuge tube. - 4.
-Obtain a fresh sterile microcentrifuge tube, and label with your group name and RCM (for RCM culture).
+Using your P1000, aseptically remove 1 ml from your enrichment culture and transfer into the microcentrifuge tube. - Obtain a fresh sterile microcentrifuge tube, and label with your group name and RCM (for RCM culture).
 Using your P1000, sterilely remove 1 ml from your RCM culture that was inoculated directly from the pore strip and pipette into the microcentrifuge tube.